 In Spain, it is the car that is insured, not you.
 Several drivers can be covered by one car policy.
 You need to discuss the details with the insurance company when applying for a cover.

 If you need to drive someone else’s car, you can’t do it under your own insurance.
-In Spain you can’t use your car cover to drive other cars.
-The owner of another car needs to ensure that you are included in their car policy.
+In Spain, you can’t use your car cover to drive other cars.
+The owner of another car must ensure that you are included in their car policy.

 The policy may come with some additional extras, which can differ depending on the company you select; some may cover road assistance, others may cover glass, etc. Check out what is covered when comparing quotes to ensure you are comparing like with like.

-If the third party cover is not suitable for you, a better option might be Fully Comprehensive Cover.
+If the third party cover is unsuitable, a better option might be a Fully Comprehensive Cover.
 It will cover quite a lot, including material damage or injuries to both third parties and yourself and your family.
-It will usually offer protection against fire and theft and malicious damage.
+It will usually offer protection against fire and theft, and malicious damage.